 While it depends on how you store it, the flavor of hot sauce will change with time, but probably not in the way you’d think.

 First and foremost, there is a rationale behind the “best by” date.
-If you eat your hot sauce before that date, you’ll enjoy the flavor that the hot sauce’s makers had in mind when they tirelessly tested recipes to make the ultimate hot sauce.
+If you eat your hot sauce before that date, you’ll enjoy the flavor the makers had in mind when they tested recipes to make the ultimate hot sauce.

 But that isn’t to argue that older hot sauce isn’t good or a weak sauce.
 Eat it guilt-free if you still appreciate the taste after the “best by” date!
 Just keep in mind that your sauce may become hotter as the chilies age.